cosmicjs/react-graphql-blog/BestPracticeBlogPost.md

 #### Dynamic Props

-For variables that change for differnt instances of a component, like `$postSlug`, you can pass them in as a prop to each instance of a component:
+For variables that change for different instances of a component, like `$postSlug`, you can pass them in as a prop to each instance of a component:
 ```javascript
 //src/components/post.js
 const PostWrapper = GraphQL(getPostQuery)(props => (